 Despite being a desirable luxury, corner group sofas made up just 9% of the leading furniture retailers sales, with furniture-buyers more likely to opt for two- and three-seat models.

-The industrial and reclaimed furniture style is also here to stay, as the rustic wooden design was the best-selling coffee table type, making up a third of all purchases, followed by white minimal (22%) and contemporary glass (9%) designs.
+The industrial and reclaimed furniture style is also here to stay.
+This is following the trend of modern furniture in Miami, where reclaimed wood furniture is very popular.
+The rustic wooden design was the best-selling coffee table type, making up a third of all purchases, followed by white minimal (22%) and contemporary glass (9%) designs.